I don't think that we should have billionaires because, frankly, it is so much money in a moment of such inequality.

 You're supporting Mom Dami.

-Then you had the Senate last night or the early this morning vote for the largest tax increase in history.
+Then you had the Senate last night or early this morning vote for the largest tax increase in history.

-Uh they did they allowed the border to be invaded over the last four years, and Democrats lied about it, and that allowed in terrorists and murderers and rapists and carteling gang members.
+They allowed the border to be invaded over the last four years and Democrats lied about it.

-Uh you have a party that's against energy dominance, your party that literally allowed our our military to be depleted and our strategic oil reserves to be depleted.
+You have a party that literally allowed our military to be depleted and our strategic oil reserves to be depleted.

 I don't think you understand, Sean.